Jensemann/Creality-K1-Max-Pause-Macro/README.md

 Implementation of M0 / PAUSE / RESUME macros für Creality K1 Max

 ## Purpose
-this repository will describe, how to implement the required macros for the Creality Ka / K1 Max printers, to be able to PAUSE and RESUME a print !
+this instrution will describe how to implement the required macros for the Creality Ka / K1 Max printers, to be able to PAUSE and RESUME a print!

+## How it works
+the K1 and K1 Max use Klipper as a software basis. therefore, we can use standard GCODE commands to implement a PAUSE functionality.

+this documentation will use the implementation of M0 (unconditionally pause).

+wherever the M0 is inserted in a given GCODE, the printer will stop printing, move the printer head to the rear right edge of the printer bed, and pause the print.

+i suggest to insert the command before a new layer of a given print.

+now it is possible to exchange the filament, or insert parts into you current print.

+whenever ready, the print can be continued with macro RESUME_NOW, or use the Touchscreen and select continue.

+## Limitations
+While i write this instructions, creality print will not insert gcode to PAUSE a print, neither M0 nor M600.

+## How to insert PAUSE in a print
+### Slicer

+### Prusa Tool

+### Manual GCODE edit
+open your gcode file using a text editor. i recommend to use Notepad++. search for gcode "layer", and find the right layer number where you want to add the pause.

+insert:
+...
+M0
+...

+save gcode and upload the file to your printer.

 ## Requirements
 - A Creality K1 / K1 Max